r0gue-io/polkadot-chains/README.md

 - Invalid URLs (cannot be parsed) are ignored.
 - Providers hosted at a raw IP (matching `wss?:\/\/\d+`) are ignored.
-- Empty provider sets are discarded entirely.
+- Entries with no responding providers are omitted entirely.
-- Network probing is done in batches to avoid overwhelming endpoints (default batch size = 10).
-Each entry is checked by opening a WebSocket and issuing a lightweight JSON-RPC call (system_health).
-No polkadot-js API is used for probing.
+- Liveness is checked per provider using a basic WebSocket handshake followed by a lightweight JSON-RPC call (system_health), in batches (default batch size = 10).
+- The `supportsContracts` field is computed by connecting with @polkadot/api to read runtime metadata and checking pallet names for "revive".

 ## Updating data